-Other Accounts Co-Managed by Andrew P. Hofer Total Number of Other For Which the Advisory Fee is Totally or Partially Accounts Managed/ Based Upon Performance Total Assets (in millions) Registered Investment Companies None Other Pooled Investment Vehicles None Other Accounts 2/\$332
+Other Accounts Co-Managed by Andrew P. Hofer For Which the Advisory Fee is Totally or Partially Based Upon Performance Registered Investment Companies Other Pooled Investment Vehicles Total Number of Other Accounts Managed/ Total Assets (in millions)

 Dollar value range of shares owned in the Fund by Mr. Hofer and his family: Over \$1,000,000.